samsquire/mazzle/docs/index.md

 }
 ```
 `ansible/machines` is a component that provisions machines running java.
 `gradle/app` is a component that builds from source a Java app.
+One of `gradle/app`'s outputs is a path to an artifact; a set of jar files.

 # introduction

 `devops-pipeline` is for deterministically creating computer environments.
-An example environment is one that uses AWS, Terraform, Packer, shell scripts, Ansible, docker, Chef. `devops-pipeline` allows you to chain together tools for running on your developer workstation. devops-pipeline models the flow of data between tools and uses environment variables to pass along data. devops-pipeline is meant to be used after each change whereby it runs validations, unit tests, smoke tests and deployments tests.
+An example environment is one that could use AWS, Terraform, Packer, shell scripts, Ansible, docker, Chef. `devops-pipeline` allows you to chain together tools for running on your developer workstation. devops-pipeline models the flow of data between tools and uses environment variables to pass along data. devops-pipeline is meant to be used after each change whereby it runs validations, unit tests, smoke tests and deployments tests.

 # quickstart